-"Enrollment" - seniors who are "on track" to graduate and who have passed all parts of the HSGQE, when required by statute, must be enrolled in at least four one credit courses, or semester units or the equivalent, each of which counts toward graduation.
+"Enrollment" - seniors who are "on track" to graduate, must be enrolled in at least four one credit courses, or semester units or the equivalent, each of which counts toward graduation.

 "Previous Semester Credits" - All incoming, first year freshmen, are eligible.
 All first semester seniors must have passed at least five one-credit courses, or semester units or the equivalent, which count toward graduation, during the immediately preceding semester.
 All second semester seniors who are on track to graduate, must have passed at least four one-credit courses, or semester units or the equivalent, which count toward graduation, during the immediately preceding semester.